mmdski/chulengo/docs/chlib/crosssection.rst

     .. code-block:: c

         typedef struct ChlXSCoords *ChlXSCoords;

     Array containing station, elevation coordinates for hydrualic cross sections.
 See :c:func:`chl_xscoords_new`.

 .. c:function:: ChlXSCoords chl_xscoords_new (int n, double *station, double *elevation, GError **error)

     Creates a new cross section coordinate array of length :c:data:`n`, and station and elevation values of :c:data:`station` and :c:data:`elevation`, respectively.
-The returned cross section is newly created and should be freed by :c:func:`chl_xscoords_free` when no longer in use.
+The returned cross section coordinate array is newly created and should be freed with :c:func:`chl_xscoords_free` when no longer in use.

     :c:func:`chl_xscoords_new` sets :c:data:`error` to :c:data:`CHL_ERROR_ARG`
     and returns `NULL` if